 My whole life, I’ve lived in either New England or Quebec, two places known for their maple syrup (and hockey rivalry).
 While I don’t really miss sugary breakfasts all that much, one thing I really do crave from time to time is a nice warm bowl of maple flavored oatmeal.
-While browsing Amazon the other day for a low carb maple syrup, I stumbled across Lakanto and upon reading the overwhelmingly positive reviews, I impulse bought it at around 1 am.
+While browsing the internet the other day for a low carb maple syrup, I stumbled across Lakanto and upon reading the overwhelmingly positive reviews, I impulse bought it at around 1 am.
 I’m truly living my best life.
 As soon as the syrup arrived, I began thinking of everything I wanted to do with it, including making this vegan keto maple cinnamon noatmeal.

 The recipe itself is pretty basic, so the star here is really the syrup.
 Guys, it actually tastes like maple – I could have cried when trying it.
 If you at all miss maple syrup, I definitely recommend it.
 I’m planning on drowning some waffles and pancakes in it later on this week.

 This low carb vegan noatmeal contains over 30g of protein, which makes me really happy.
 It’s definitely a good way to sneak some protein into your day without chugging a shake.
 It’s also nut-free, and coconut-free, so any of you who have allergies, or are just sick of coconut being in literally everything – this one is for you.
 Like all recipes on this site, this noatmeal is also gluten-free, and it’s even soy-free to boot (unless you choose a soy protein powder, but then that’s on you).